 Most of the children we meet have been through a difficult time.
 So it's important we give you the skills to look after them.
+We have a comprehensive training calendar, which includes lots of practical and emotional support.

-We have a training calendar, which includes lots of practical and emotional support.
-We're also here to help at any time of the day or night.
+We're here to help and answer your questions.
+You can ring our on-call support number 24 hours a day, seven days a week.
 You'll get fees and expenses, too, so you can afford to give your child the best possible support.